Ranpo Edogawa

 Ranpo Edogawa is the pen name (a pun on the Japanese pronunciation of Edgar Allan Poe) of Taro Hirai (1894–1965).

-But he is best remembered for the Kogoro Akechi and Boy Detectives Club mystery novels, published between 1936 and 1962.
+He is best remembered today for the Kogoro Akechi and Boy Detectives Club mystery novels, published between 1936 and 1962.
 The two series regularly cross paths, the Boy Detectives acting as a kind of Baker Street Irregulars in the former and Kogoro Akechi featured as the go-to adult in the latter.

-First serialized in the young adult pulps, these early versions of the light novel are highly readable, with an emphasis on action, vivid passages, and clever but not overcomplicated plots.
+First serialized in the young adult pulps, these early versions of the light novel are fast and fun reads, with an emphasis on action, vivid passages, and clever but not overcomplicated plots.

 Reminiscent of the Hardy Boys books, the Boy Detectives Club stories also overlap with Edogawa's Fiend with Twenty Faces series, the Fiend being a master of disguise and Detective Akechi's nemesis.
 Though comparisons to Moriarty spring to mind, the Fiend is more a high-minded Thomas Crown, committing elaborate crimes for the intellectual challenge and the thrill of the chase.